swallowcamel/nancywiki/Hosting-nancy-with-owin.md

     }
 }
 ```
-Here, when Nancy's is responding with a 404, the request is passed-through to ```UseOtherMiddleware``` and Nancy's response (any headers and body) is discarded.
+Here, when Nancy is responding with a 404, the request is passed-through to ```UseOtherMiddleware``` and Nancy's response (any headers and body) is discarded.

 There is also an extension helper make it more succinct if you are just dealing with StatusCodes for pass-through:
 ```c#